richardcsuwandi/richardcsuwandi.github.io/_posts/2025-05-15-llm-algorithm-discovery.md

 The success of FunSearch <d-cite key="romera2024mathematical"></d-cite> underscores that LLMs, when carefully guided and their outputs rigorously verified, can be powerful engines for scientific discovery.

-## AlphaEvolve: Designing advanced algorithms with Gemini
+## AlphaEvolve

 More recently, in May 2025, Google DeepMind announced [AlphaEvolve](https://deepmind.google/discover/blog/alphaevolve-a-gemini-powered-coding-agent-for-designing-advanced-algorithms/), an evolutionary coding agent powered by large language models for general-purpose algorithm discovery and optimization<d-cite key="deepmind2025alphaevolve"></d-cite>.
 This development builds upon the success of systems like FunSearch and represents a significant step towards leveraging AI for complex problem-solving across various domains.
 Unlike FunSearch, which focuses on discovering single functions, AlphaEvolve is designed to evolve entire codebases and develop much more intricate algorithms.

+### How AlphaEvolve works

+AlphaEvolve pairs the creative problem-solving capabilities of Google's Gemini models with automated evaluators.
+It uses an ensemble approach: [Gemini Flash](https://deepmind.google/discover/blog/gemini-flash-a-new-generation-of-large-language-models-with-fast-inference-and-high-quality-outputs/), the fastest and most efficient model, is used to maximize the breadth of ideas explored, while [Gemini Pro](https://deepmind.google/discover/blog/gemini-pro-a-new-generation-of-large-language-models-with-fast-inference-and-high-quality-outputs/), the most powerful model, provides critical depth with insightful suggestions.
+Together, these models propose computer programs that implement algorithmic solutions.

 <img src="{{ '/assets/img/alphaevolve.png' | relative_url }}" alt="Overview of AlphaEvolve" class="center" width="80%" class="l-body rounded z-depth-1 center">
 <div class="l-gutter caption" markdown="1">
 **Figure 4.** The AlphaEvolve process.
 A prompt sampler assembles prompts for the LLMs, which generate new programs.
 These are then evaluated and stored in a programs database, which uses an evolutionary algorithm to select programs for future prompts.
 </div>

-AlphaEvolve pairs the creative problem-solving capabilities of Google's Gemini models with automated evaluators.
-It uses an ensemble approach: [Gemini Flash](https://deepmind.google/discover/blog/gemini-flash-a-new-generation-of-large-language-models-with-fast-inference-and-high-quality-outputs/), the fastest and most efficient model, is used to maximize the breadth of ideas explored, while [Gemini Pro](https://deepmind.google/discover/blog/gemini-pro-a-new-generation-of-large-language-models-with-fast-inference-and-high-quality-outputs/), the most powerful model, provides critical depth with insightful suggestions.
-Together, these models propose computer programs that implement algorithmic solutions.

 These proposed programs are then verified, run, and scored using automated evaluation metrics that provide an objective assessment of each solution's accuracy and quality.
 This makes AlphaEvolve particularly effective in domains where progress can be clearly and systematically measured, like mathematics and computer science.